N02870941/mobile-icon/docs/README.md

 # How to use

-The app has one function.
+The application has one function.
 You navigate to the homepage, upload an image an a zip file called `icon.zip` will be returned.
 Once unzipped, the directory is structured as follows:

 ```